CompulsiveCode/BlueSol_NET/README.md

 Once the port is connected, standard Windows serial communication can be used.

 <b>-HID - Human Input Device - 10% complete.</b>
-I have no sample code from the SDK, and no HID devices to test with.
-So only some of the declarations are complete.
+Only some of the declarations are complete.

 # Screenshots
 ![BlueSolNet ScreenShot](http://www.compulsivecode.com/images/bluesoltest_ss.png "BlueSolNet ScreenShot")